makerspace-lab-zero/agreement/agreement-for-members.md

 Makerspace Agreement
 ====================

-- The name of the organisation, which shall be decided at the first general meeting, hereafter referred to as "the makerspace".
+- The name of the organisation is Lab Zero (0x0), hereafter referred to as "the makerspace".
 - The makerspace shall hold its regular activities in Shenzhen.

 Purpose